Rock Island and the Quad Cities

 ?
 Morning: Enjoy the cultural history and diverse natural resources of the Quad Cities at Blackhawk State Historic Site.
 Hike the 208 acres of public use areas, prairie and nature preserve along the Rock River, and discover the history of Black Hawk and the Sauk and Meskwaki people in the John Hauberg Indian Museum.

 ?
-Lunch: Grab lunch at Cool Beanz Coffee House (1325 30th Street, Rock Island), a favorite of 足彩澳门即时盘 students and the surrounding community.
+Lunch: Grab lunch at Cool Beanz Coffee House (512 24th St., Rock Island), a favorite of 足彩澳门即时盘 students and the surrounding community.
 The menu features panini sandwiches, wraps and salads plus a wide selection of coffees, espresso drinks, teas and alcoholic offerings in the evening.

 ?
 Afternoon: After lunch, take a stroll through the Quad City?Botanical Center gardens and tropical atrium.
-As a public garden, they maintain hundreds of plants ranging from tropical varieties to regional perennials.
+As a public garden, it maintains hundreds of plants ranging from tropical varieties to regional perennials.
 The tropical atrium is open year round and offers a warm respite from Illinois winters.

 Next,?head across the river and visit Nahant Marsh (4220 Wapello Ave., Davenport), a 305-acre nature preserve in southwest Davenport.
 The marsh is part of one of the largest urban wetlands on the upper Mississippi and features grassy hiking trails, a dock and a boardwalk that leads to a wildlife viewing blind.